jomicm/scheduler/README.md

 ## Additional functionality

 - You can have several browser clients open, the site uses websockets to keep all of them updated.
+- Hosted in digital ocean using docker technology.
+- Hosted in Heroku and Netlify using CircleCI to manage continuos integration.

 ## Running Jest Test Framework